 Wall clocks gradually went from being a practical necessity in our home to becoming decorative and retro.
 We don’t really need a physical wall clock anymore these days when we have the convenience of checking our phones, wristwatches, or having the time displayed on the kitchen appliances.

 But rather than considering it outdated and useless, we can focus more on the aesthetics and we can work on beautiful projects like making a DIY wall clock using an embroidery hoop and a few buttons.
-Here’s what you need to know about this project:
+This simple project won’t take you long to put together and uses only a few basic household supplies.
+However, you’ll find it creates a stunning clock that can be placed anywhere in your home.
+The buttons still make it easy to tell the time quickly, but it’s a more fun decorative item than a chunky, traditional wall clock.
+Here’s what you need to know about this project.

 Materials you’ll need for the embroidery hoop wall clock: